 Our Social Investments achieve a direct social impact (such as affordable homes, employment, low cost finance, affordable energy) and an expectation that the money can be returned, so it can be invested again.
 JRF’s definition of poverty is when a person’s resources are not sufficient to meet their basic needs, which includes the need to be part of society.
 Our social investments help solve poverty.

 Our approach is to Research, Demonstrate and Influence.
 We research to understand the causes of poverty.
 We demonstrate by supporting the solutions identified by our research.
 We then influence, based on our research and demonstration findings, taking our findings to policy makers and the wider public.
 Our social investments fit firmly into the middle of this strategy, demonstrating solutions to poverty.

-At 31.6.2017 we had committed £9.4m of JRF’s total £15m allocation.
+At 31.12.2017 we have committed £10,975,000 to social investment.
 We have made direct investments into charities and social enterprises such as Glasgow Together, Fair for You and Our Power.
 We have made investments into specialist funds such as Big Issue Invest and the North East Social Enterprise Fund.
 We backed affordable housing in the form of the London Community Land Trust and the National Homelessness Property Fund.